 |/X||Ignores extended disk-access support (will not use LBA support).
 Use this switch if you receive one of the below symptoms.

-|FDISK /MBR||Command used to rewrite the Master Boot Record.
-Additional information about fdisk /mbr.|
+|FDISK /MBR||Command used to rewrite the master boot record, see: Do you have additional information on fdisk /mbr?|

-|FDISK /CMBR <DISK>||Recreates the Master Boot Record on specified disk.
+|FDISK /CMBR <DISK>||Recreates the master boot record on the specified disk.
 Performs the same functions as FDISK /MBR except can be used on other disk drives.|

-|FDISK 1/PRI:100||Creates a 100MB DOS partition on the hard drive.|
+|FDISK 1/PRI:100||Creates a 100 MB DOS partition on the hard drive.|

-|FDISK 1/EXT:500||Creates a 500MB meg extended DOS partition on the hard drive.|
+|FDISK 1/EXT:500||Creates a 500 MB meg extended DOS partition on the hard drive.|

-|FDISK 1/LOG:250||Creates a 250MB logical drives on the hard drive.|
+|FDISK 1/LOG:250||Creates a 250 MB logical drives on the hard drive.|